Report an accessibility problem

 Degree awarded: PHD Manufacturing Engineering

-The PhD program in manufacturing engineering provides students with the knowledge, skills and abilities to meet the most difficult challenges of modern manufacturing industries on a global scale.
-The program involves faculty and industry members together with a hands-on approach to education and research, providing students with various career development opportunities (e.g., internships and exchange experiences).
+In the Doctor of Philosophy program in manufacturing engineering, you acquire the knowledge, skills and abilities to meet the most difficult challenges of modern manufacturing industries on a global scale.
+The program involves faculty and industry members together with a hands-on approach to education and research, providing you with various career development opportunities (e.g., internships and exchange experiences).

 STEM-OPT for international students on F-1 visas